 There is no better way to see scenery and wildlife in a short time span than by driving the roadways of Banff National Park.
-Originally accessed only by railroad, the paved roadways of Banff & Lake Louise were developed during the post-war era to accommodate the increasing automobile traffic to the mountains.
-Nowadays, these roads enable visitors to Banff & Lake Louise to take some of the most scenic drives in the world.
-Take a short cruise up Tunnel Mountain or an all-day adventure down the Icefields Parkway.
+Originally accessed only by railroad, the paved roadways of Banff and Lake Louise were developed during the post-war era to accommodate the increasing automobile traffic to the mountains.
+Nowadays, these roads enable visitors to Banff and Lake Louise to take some of the most scenic drives in the world.
+Take a short cruise up Tunnel Mountain or an all-day adventure down the Icefields Parkway (Highway 93).
 From the road, view the local wildlife and stunning landscape, and take the time to stop and explore the many easily accessible roadside attractions and activities.

-Named as one of National Geographic’s fifty drives of a lifetime, the Icefields Parkway connects Banff to Jasper in the most scenic route possible.
+Named as one of National Geographic’s fifty drives of a lifetime, the Icefields Parkway (Highway 93) connects Banff to Jasper in the most scenic route possible.

 This stretch of roadway connects Banff and Lake Louise, as part of its route which reaches across Canada from the west coast to the east.
-Tracing the Bow River, the Trans Canada Highway will take you beneath iconic mountains such as Castle Mountain and Mount Temple.
+Tracing the Bow River, the Trans-Canada (Highway 1) will take you beneath iconic mountains such as Castle Mountain and Mount Temple.
 There are multiple wildlife crossings, a unique demonstration of ecological design that enables wildlife to cross the highway safely.

 Bow Valley Parkway

-A smaller roadway, the Bow Valley Parkway parallels the Trans Canada Highway to take motorists alongside the crystal waters of the Bow River.
+A smaller roadway, the Bow Valley Parkway (Highway 1A) parallels the Trans-Canada (Highway 1) to take motorists alongside the crystal waters of the Bow River.
 Only two lanes wide, the slower moving pace allows for better opportunities to view wildlife and take in the views.
-In addition, there are many interpretive sites, scenic stops and roadside attractions along its length to be explored.
+In addition, there are many interpretive sites, scenic stops, and roadside attractions along its length to be explored.

 Tunnel Mountain Drive